 - GEOGRAPHIC INFORMATION SYSTEMS: Because most survey sites are location-based, this makes the use of GIS very relevant.
 Each mammal, bird, reptile, and amphibian location have geographic coordinates.
 Therefore, it makes sense to collect, store, visualize and analyze them in a GIS.
 For example, if you want to know how far an endangered species is from a construction site, GIS can perform this analysis with ease.

-- STATISTICS: Statistics is often a good complementary to establishing populations and sample size.
+- STATISTICS: Statistics is often a good complement to establishing populations and sample sizes.
 Although these are not always easy to obtain, your reports become much more meaningful with the use of statistics.

 - FISHERIES BIOLOGISTS: Fisheries biologists use specialized sampling techniques to collect fish samples and specimens from rivers and lakes.
 After they gather the data, they record their findings and submit it in a detailed report.
 In general, these findings are for management strategies and sustainable fisheries operations.

 - WETLAND BIOLOGISTS: On the other hand, wetland biologists relate flora, fauna, and plant to riparian areas, ponds, and wetlands.

-- MARINE BIOLOGISTS: Finally, marine biologists tend to work in ocean environments and understand how life in the oceans behave in their natural habitats.
+- MARINE BIOLOGISTS: Finally, marine biologists tend to work in ocean environments and understand how life in the oceans behaves in their natural habitats.